linonetwo/new-japanese-concise-tutorial-interactive/README.md

 `slate-mark-parsed` is a plugin that use provided parser (in this demo, [nlcst-parse-japanese](https://github.com/azu/nlp-pattern-match/blob/master/packages/nlcst-parse-japanese/README.md)) to get Natural Language Concrete Syntax Tree, and generate Slate Marks on the document.

-`slate-mark-intellisense` consumes Slate Marks on a document, and provide Intellisense style tooltip.
+`slate-mark-tooltip` consumes Slate Marks on a document, and provide VSCode style tooltip.